ozelfatih/Vulmap-Linux/README.md

 # Vulmap(Vulmon Mapper)
 Host-based vulnerability scanner.
 Find installed packages on the host, ask their vulnerabilities to [vulmon.com](http://vulmon.com) API and print vulnerabilities with available exploits.
-All found exploits can be downloaded by Vulmap.
+All found exploits can be downloaded by **Vulmap**.

 ## Screenshot